How To Sell To Developers

 A Reader Mode Proxy for the Slow Web

-Reader showing an article in light and dark mode. tl;dr: I built a service th… More »
+Reader showing an article in light and dark mode. tl;dr: I built a service that takes any … More »

 zerocal - A Serverless Calendar App in Rust Running on shuttle.rs